cs-joy/Java/README.md

 - It must be architecture-neutral and portable.
 - It must execute with high performance.
 - It must be interpreted, threaded, and dynamic.

+## Use outside the Java platform
+The Java programming language requires the presence of a software platform in order for compiled programs to be executed.

+Oracle supplies the Java platform for use with Java.
+The Android SDK is an alternative software platform, used primarily for developing Android applications with its own GUI system.

+### Android
+The Java language is a key pillar in Android, an open source mobile operating system.
+Although Android, built on the Linux kernel, is written largely in C, the Android SDK uses the Java language as the basis for Android applications but does not use any of its standard GUI, SE, ME or other established Java standards.
+The bytecode language supported by the Android SDK is incompatible with Java bytecode and runs on its own virtual machine, optimized for low-memory devices such as smartphones and tablet computers.
+Depending on the Android version, the bytecode is either interpreted by the Dalvik virtual machine or compiled into native code by the Android Runtime.

+Android does not provide the full Java SE standard library, although the Android SDK does include an independent implementation of a large subset of it.
+It supports Java 6 and some Java 7 features, offering an implementation compatible with the standard library (Apache Harmony).

+### Controversy
+The use of Java-related technology in Android led to a legal dispute between Oracle and Google.
+On May 7, 2012, a San Francisco jury found that if APIs could be copyrighted, then Google had infringed Oracle's copyrights by the use of Java in Android devices.
+District Judge William Alsup ruled on May 31, 2012, that APIs cannot be copyrighted, but this was reversed by the United States Court of Appeals for the Federal Circuit in May 2014.
+On May 26, 2016, the district court decided in favor of Google, ruling the copyright infringement of the Java API in Android constitutes fair use.In March 2018, this ruling was overturned by the Appeals Court, which sent down the case of determining the damages to federal court in San Francisco.
+Google filed a petition for writ of certiorari with the Supreme Court of the United States in January 2019 to challenge the two rulings that were made by the Appeals Court in Oracle's favor.
+On April 5, 2021, the Court ruled 6-2 in Google's favor, that its use of Java APIs should be considered fair use.
+However, the court refused to rule on the copyrightability of APIs, choosing instead to determine their ruling by considering Java's API copyrightable "purely for argument’s sake.